 Summaries

 The answer is based on the entire Web of Science Core Collection.
 If you want to emphasize newer sources, it is advisable to mention in the question “… based on recent documents …”.
-Total of eight sources are used to compile the answer.
-In addition to the actual sources used, you can view the entire original search result list.
-The search query used to retrieve the results is stated at the beginning of the list.
+Maximum of eight sources are used to compile the answer.
+The selection of sources is based on the text of the abstracts, where relevancy, number of citations and semantic similarity to the question are considerated.

 The answer to the question is given in the same language as the original question.